camunda/camunda-docs-static/get-started/content/spring/project-setup.md

 ```

 {{< note title="Spring 5" class="info" >}}
 This guide uses Spring 4.
 If you prefer Spring 5, just choose a Spring version in the POM file.
 The tutorial should work in the same way.
-Note that Spring 5 requires Java 8 or higher.
 {{< /note >}}

 ## Add web.xml File for Bootstrapping the Spring Container